qingkaikong/blog/2017_05_More_on_applying_ANN/README.md

-I talked a series of Artificial Neural Network (ANN) tutorial last year for a workshop, where I showed the very basics.
+I talked a series of Artificial Neural Network (ANN) tutorial last year for a workshop ([here](http://qingkaikong.blogspot.com/2016/11/machine-learning-3-artificial-neural.html)), where I showed the very basics.
 But there are more people asking me some details, which I will cover some of them this week.
 Hope this will be useful to you.

 ## How to select the parameters